julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 No. These rules protected fertility, land balance, and ritual integrity.

 **Does this still matter today?**
 The plants still act the same.
 What changed is whether we respect context.
+Toxicity, dosage, and ritual understanding remain crucial for safe herbal practice.

 **Could misuse harm men?**
 Yes.
 Belladonna, wolfsbane, datura, and similar herbs are toxic and psychoactive, with real risk of fatal or harmful effects.

-**Are these cautions relevant today?**
-Yes.
-Toxicity, dosage, and ritual understanding remain crucial for safe herbal practice.

 **Why were herbs gendered in folklore?**
 Cultural perception of potency, reproductive roles, and social responsibility created symbolic and practical gender associations, not absolute bans.